huggingface/tokenizers/README.md

 # Tokenizers

-Provides an implementation of today's most used tokenizers, with a focus on performances and versatility.
+Provides an implementation of today's most used tokenizers, with a focus on performance and versatility.

 ## What is a Tokenizer

-A Tokenizer works as a pipeline, processing some raw text as input, to finally output an `Encoding`.
+A Tokenizer works as a pipeline, it processes some raw text as input and outputs an `Encoding`.
 The various steps of the pipeline are:

-1. The `Normalizer` is in charge of normalizing the text.
-Common examples of Normalization are the unicode normalization standards, such as `NFD` or `NFKC`.
+1. The `Normalizer`: in charge of normalizing the text.
+Common examples of normalization are the [unicode normalization standards](https://unicode.org/reports/tr15/#Norm_Forms), such as `NFD` or `NFKC`.
-2. The `PreTokenizer` is in charge of splitting the text as relevant.
-The most common way of splitting text is simply on whitespaces, to manipulate words.
+2. The `PreTokenizer`: in charge of creating initial words splits in the text.
+The most common way of splitting text is simply on whitespace.
-3. The `Model` is in charge of doing the actual tokenization.
-An example of `Model` would be `BPE` or `WordPiece`.
+3. The `Model`: in charge of doing the actual tokenization.
+An example of a `Model` would be `BPE` or `WordPiece`.
-4. The `PostProcessor` is in charge of post processing the `Encoding`, to add anything relevant that a language model would need, like special tokens.
+4. The `PostProcessor`: in charge of post-processing the `Encoding` to add anything relevant that, for example, a language model would need, such as special tokens.

 ## Bindings